 - remind them of unused points piling up in their account.

-Abandoned shopping cart is a chronic pain that affects all e-commerce businesses.
-Through marketing automation, you can implement a cross-channel cart recovery campaign to increase conversion rates.
+An abandoned shopping cart is a chronic pain that affects all e-commerce businesses.
+Through Marketing Automation, you can implement a cross-channel cart recovery campaign to increase conversion rates.

 Blackmilk Clothing knows how to re-engage prospects, for sure.
-All you require is a bit of creative writing, an eye-catching subject line and/or relevant image.
+All you require is a bit of creative writing, an eye-catching subject line, and/or a relevant image.
 Just add the personalization points and automate the journey.

-“82% of customers have left a company because of a bad customer service experience.” (source).
+“82% of customers have left a company because of a bad customer service experience.” .

-Your customers expect fast and accurate response to their queries, and frankly, they deserve it.
-When you have a huge user base it becomes difficult for your customer success team to respond to all of their queries immediately and to keep an eye out for any issue the user may be sharing elsewhere.
-This is where marketing automation steps in.
+Your customers expect a fast and accurate response to their queries, and frankly, they deserve it.
+When you have a huge user base, it becomes difficult for your customer success team to respond to all of their queries immediately and to keep an eye out for any issue the user may be sharing elsewhere.

 - Arrange for a live chat support system to respond to visitors and customers to reduce the initial response time.
 Set an automated response whenever your team is not online.